Badgerati/Pode/README.md

 } -FileMonitor
 ```

 Once enabled, Pode will actively monitor all file changes within the directory of your script - if your script was at `C:/Apps/Pode/server.ps1`, then Pode will monitor the `C:/Apps/Pode` directory and sub-directories.
+When a change is detected, Pode will wait a couple of seconds before triggering the restart; this is so multiple rapid changes don't trigger multiple restarts.

 Changes being monitored are: